olyapetryshyn/Ciphers/README.md

 # Ciphers
-Implementation of Affine Cipher and Two-square Cipher
+Implementation of different kinds of ciphers for Information Security University subject.